daviebadger/books/vim/vim.rst

 ========

 buffer
    Loaded file content in memory.
-Empty buffers may be created. buffer line
+Empty buffers may be created.
+It has three
+   states:

+   #. active - buffer is loaded and displayed in a window
+   #. hidden - buffer is loaded but not displayed in any window
+   #. inactive - buffer is not loaded and not displayed
+buffer line
    A real line stored in a buffer. logical line